Little My: Appearances

 In addition, Little My plays major roles in the picture-books The Book about Moomin, Mymble and Little My and An Unwanted Guest, has a brief speaking role in The Dangerous Journey, and makes a silent (and unmentioned by the narrative) cameo in one of the illustrations in Who Will Comfort Toffle?.
-She is also mentioned a number of times in Moominvalley in November, but since this book takes place roughly at the same time as the trip to the lighthouse island in Moominpappa at Sea, she doesn't actually appear in person.
+She is also mentioned a number of times in Moominvalley in November, but she doesn't actually appear in person.

-She also shows up as a major character in most Moomin-related media, comics, movies, and TV series.
+She is a major character in several Moomin-related media, comics, movies, and TV series.